mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 ## Approvals

-All applications associated to an application zone must be approved by the FCC to ensure they meet all the to be determined FCC application approval guidelines.
+All applications associated to an application zone must be approved by their jurisdiction.
 There will be categories for each business type, and when applications are out of context of those normal categories they will be scrutinized more.

 ## Network Zone